Paul-Émile Borduas

-Paul-Émile Borduas (November 1, 1905 – February 22, 1960) was a Québecois artist known for his abstract paintings.
+Paul-Émile Borduas (November 1, 1905 – February 22, 1960) was a Canadian artist known for his abstract paintings.
 He was the leader of the avant-garde Automatiste movement and the chief author of the Refus Global manifesto of 1948.
 Borduas had a profound impact on the development of the arts and of thought, both in the province of Quebec and in Canada.

 Biography

-Borduas was born on November the first, 1905, in Saint-Hilaire, Quebec (a small village 50 kilometers from Montréal).
+Borduas was born on November the first, 1905, in Saint-Hilaire, Quebec (a small village 50 kilometres from Montréal).
 He was the fourth child of Magloire Borduas and Éva Perrault.
 As a child, he engaged in bricolage - his first known artistic activity.
 He received five years of formal elementary school education, (which ended at the age of twelve) and some private lessons from a village resident.
 In his teens, Borduas met church painter and decorator Ozias Leduc, and Leduc agreed to take the young artist as an apprentice.
 Leduc provided Borduas with basic artistic training, teaching him how to restore and decorate churches.
 Leduc arranged for Borduas' instruction at the École Technique, in 1919, in Sherbrooke, Quebec.
 In 1923, assisted by a scholarship Leduc had secured for him, he enrolled in the École des Beaux-Arts de Montréal, continuing to work for Leduc at the same time.
 He received prizes for his paintings at both of these institutions.
 Despite discord between Borduas and the school administration, he continued his studies at Leduc's urgings.

-Upon graduation in 1927 Borduas was hired by the Montreal Catholic School Board as a high school art teacher.
+Upon graduation in 1927 Borduas was hired by the Montreal Catholic School Commission as a high school art teacher.
 In January 1929 he began studies at the Ateliers d'Art Sacré in Paris, which he left to pursue church decoration work of Rambucourt, in the Meuse Valley, with Pierre Dubois in April.
 He returned to Saint-Hilaire in June 1930 (his funds being depleted), began teaching part-time, and in 1933 returned to teaching high school.
 In 1937 Borduas began teaching at l'École du Meuble.
-This was an important time in Borduas' life: “by meeting young men of his own generation with the same tastes and the same need for action, he finally discovered a stimulating intellectual and social environment.”
+This was an important time in Borduas' life: "by meeting young men of his own generation with the same tastes and the same need for action, he finally discovered a stimulating intellectual and social environment."